marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 Here the interviewer didn't have clear objectives for the technical interview.
 This step should be focused on figuring out on determining the candidate's technical skills, not assessing the motivation.

-When setting objectives, remember to:
+When defining objectives, remember to:
 - **Keep them realistic and simple **.
 It's very hard to get a sense of someone during a one hour interview, so don't expect the impossible from your interviewers.
 - ** Have a set of objectives around showcasing the position ** as well.
 You are assessing the candidate, but keep in mind that the candidate is also assessing the company and the position.
 - **Share them explicitely**, it shouldn't be an oral tradition.